 Read More Book Club at Prison City Pub and Brewery, our evening group, picks titles in support of the library’s reading challenge.
 The club meets the fourth Wednesday of the month at 7 p.m at Prison City Pub and Brewery, 28 State St., Auburn.

-September 27 at 7 p.m.: a book about a book or books
+December 20 at 7 p.m.: a book featuring music or a musician

 Coffee and Conversation reads a wide assortment of books, fiction and nonfiction, and meets the last Thursday of the month at 10:30 a.m.